 Yes, you can.
 Except the GBA SP board, the rest accept USB-C to USB-C cables and charge with any charger, fast chargers too but a normal speed.

 Can I play and charge the battery at the same time?
 (Safe charge-and-play)

-The electronic board doesn’t have support for it.
-You shouldn’t play and charge at the same time.
+The electronic board support this feature since v3.1.
+Previous versions don’t support it and you shouldn’t play and charge at the same time.

 Do I need to solder the extra power cable of my IPS screen?